 Located on the second floor of Henderson Library, the Branen Rooms have computers with adaptive technology and are available for students registered with the Student Accessibility Resource Center.
 That office will provide the students with the login information and work with the library staff to ensure that the software and hardware fills the needs of the students.

 There is a special lens available for microform reader/printers designed to magnify the reader screen so that persons with limited vision should be able to read enough of an article to know whether they want to make a copy.
 The lens is available through the Access Services Department on the second floor.

-Suggestions and comments concerning the Library’s services for persons with disabilities are welcome at any time.
-Suggestions are reviewed by the Library’s administration daily, and are used to correct immediate deficiencies and to plan for the implementation of new services.
+Contact us about the libraries’ services for persons with disabilities.
+Suggestions are reviewed by the libraries’ administration and are used to correct immediate deficiencies and to plan for the implementation of new services.
 We are especially interested in evaluative information concerning the hardware and computer software that we have installed to maximize access for persons with disabilities, and would welcome the opportunity to meet with anyone who would like to assist us with the specifications for such equipment.